RoboManipal-9-0/Libraries/DebuggerSerial/README.md

 This file contains the keywords that we want the Arduino IDE to identify.
 This provides syntax highlighting features for the library for convenience of the programmer.

 #### README.md
 The description file containing details about the library.
-The file that you are looking at right now
+The file that you are reading right now.

 ### Code description
 This library assumes the following :-